 Contact insurance providers.
 Make sure the doctors and specialists your loved one needs in the new location are in-network and covered by their health insurance plan.
 Call the number on the back of their insurance card or go online for a list of in-network providers to avoid hefty fees.

 Talk with a Senior Living Advisor

 Our advisors help 300,000 families each year find the right senior care for their loved ones.

 5. Make the new location feel like home

 Familiar possessions and arrangements can be comforting during times of transition.
 Give your loved one’s new space personal touches to make it feel like home.

-Organize thoughtfully If the photos on the living room wall have been in the same order for as long as you can remember, replicate it in the new home.
-Display trinkets in the same order, and bring accents like throw pillows, even if new furniture has to be purchased.
-If the kitchen is smaller, put Mom’s pots and pans where you know she’ll be able to find them.
+Organize thoughtfully.
+If the photos on the living room wall have been in the same order for as long as you can remember, replicate the display in the new home.
+(Snap photos on your phone before packing up.)
+Arrange trinkets in the same order, and bring accents such as throw pillows, even if you have to purchase new furniture.
+If the kitchen is smaller, put pots and pans where you know your loved one will be able to find them.

-Get the new layout Have dimensions available so you know exactly what will fit where and you won’t have to make tough decisions once you arrive.
+Understand the new layout.
+Be sure of the new location’s dimensions ahead of time so you know exactly what will fit where.
+You don’t want to have to make tough decisions once you arrive.
 If your loved one likes design projects, encourage them to plan out the home in advance for a smoother transition.

-Re-create routines If your parents are weekly churchgoers, suggest that they call around the new town in advance to select a congregation to welcome them.
+Re-create routines.
+If your parents regularly attend worship services, help them in advance to select a congregation to welcome them.

 Find things that make them happy.
 If your loved one is moving into an assisted living community, go online to find activity calendars and point out amenities they’ll enjoy.